Oh my gosh! It’s early Spring and here come the dandelions all over the yard. What to do?!?

 Answer — absolutely nothing.
-Relax, have an iced tea and simply leave them be.
-We really dig dandelions, but maybe not in the way you imagine.
+Relax, have an iced tea, and simply leave them be.
+We really dig dandelions here, but perhaps not in the way some may imagine.

 My father, noted for his dandelions obsession, would have me busy every available free moment years ago it seemed, dandelion puller in hand, sent out to pull and dispatch the lowly yellow flowers out of our burgeoning green lawn.

-My father could and did spend hours talking with other men in the neighborhood about — Grass.
+In the suburban sprawl era of the early 60’s with new subdivisions sprouting up everywhere, my father could and did spend hours talking with other men in the neighborhood about — Grass.
 Seriously weighing the merits of one variety versus another and how best to care for their lawns.
 Those out there on the very cutting edge of technology were experimenting with the new Zoysia Grass just becoming available at the time, and “plugging” their lawns with it.
 Anybody in their right mind seeded.
 Everybody knew that.
 They were “plugging!”

 “Poor Troutman’s lost his mind this year with that Zoysia grass.”

 “Gonna have an ugly mess on his hands for sure!”

 “That Zoysia stuff turns brown like straw all winter.
 A real fire hazard, that!
 He’ll be sorry.”

 “Well, he’s a young college guy and doesn’t know anything.
 He’ll learn.
 Ya just can’t beat good ol’ Kentucky Blue Grass.”

 “Nah, that stuff burns up in the summer heat.
 I’ll stick with my Fescue.”

 And on and on it went.
 Heady stuff, those evening, after-dinner grass meetings on the sidewalk.
 We won’t even go into Crabgrass debates.
 And what in the world to do about that guy on the corner and his dandelion infested yard, blowing seeds all over the neighborhood?